SM-DevX/StudentExpenseTracker/README.md

 ## 📌 Features

+### ✅ Version 1
-- ✅ Track expenses for different categories (Food, Transport, Data, Stationery, Other)
+- Track expenses for different categories (Food, Transport, Data, Stationery, Other)
-- ✅ Automatically calculates and displays total expenses
+- Automatically calculates and displays total expenses
-- ✅ Simple, interactive menu interface
+- Simple, interactive command-line interface

-- ✅ Beginner-friendly Python code structure
+### ✅ Version 2 (NEW)
+- All features of Version 1
+- 💾 **Saves expenses to a text file** (`expenses.txt`)
+- 📆 Adds **date and time** of every entry
+- Displays full summary at the end

 ---